As a way of connecting with the community, we invite along guest speakers at our monthly meetings.

 We were instrumental in starting up the Viewpark and Tannochside Benevolent Fund and hold regular community improvement events such as litter picking in Douglas Glen and are always looking for ways to better our community and making it a better place to live, work and play.
 You can see a list of our ideas in the menu above.
 We regularly organise community action days, clearing up our glen having litter picks and help local groups, at Christmas for example.

 WE ENGAGE ALL AGES

 We are always actively looking for new members.
-The SNP have always been on the side of youth and that is why we fought to change the voting age in Scottish elections to 16.
+The SNP have always been on the side of our young people and that is why we fought to change the voting age in Scottish elections to 16.
 We believe young people deserve a far louder voice and a greater say in what happens to the future of Scotland.
 The SNP has a youth wing, Young Scots for Independence and they come from communities like ours.
-(Find our more at snpyouth.com
+(Find our more at snpyouth.com )

 Our Elected Officials

 Steven is a local lad, born and raised in Viewpark and remains there to this day.
 Since being elected, he continues to work tirelessly for his constituents, regardless of political affiliation and has quickly made a name for himself as someone who gets work done.

 If you would like to contact Cllr.
 Bonnar, please click on his picture above and you will be taken to his profile page on the North Lanarkshire Council website.

 Richard joined the SNP in 1966, and was elected as a councillor for Motherwell District in a by election in October 1976, and was re-elected at each local government election till 2012 when he had to stand down since being elected as an MSP in 2011.